Learn How to Calculate Lead Conversion Rate to Measure ROI

 • Taking out a subscription

-In short, a lead conversion rate represents the proportion of visitors to a site or page who complete a certain action, represented as a percentage.
+In short, a lead conversion rate is the percentage of visitors to a site or page who complete a specific action.

-If you’re hoping to optimize your conversion process, however, you may need to supplement your analyses with other more specific types of lead conversion rates.
+To improve your lead conversion process, you may need to supplement your analyses with other, more specific types of lead conversion rates.

 The most common forms of lead conversion rates include:

-This figure assesses all site traffic and measures the success of a single conversion goal, whether it be the number of visitors creating accounts or the number making purchases.
+This figure assesses all site traffic and measures the success of a single conversion goal, such as the number of visitors creating accounts or making purchases.

-Your channel conversion rate refers to the number of leads secured by a particular channel, such as Facebooks Ads, Google search pages, or email campaigns.
+Your channel conversion rate simply tells you how many leads are secured by a particular channel, such as Facebook Ads, Google search pages, or email campaigns.

-It will help you determine which channels to improve or invest in.
+It will help you determine which channels to improve or invest in to efficiently convert leads.

-You’ll need to include high-intent keywords in all your organic and paid marketing content, so it’s well worth finding out which words and phrases generate the best lead conversion rates.
+You’ll need to include high-intent keywords in all your organic and paid marketing content, so it’s well worth discovering which words and phrases generate the best lead conversion rates.

-Depending on how long you’ve been in the marketing game, you may have heard the acronyms MQL and SQL thrown around every so often.
+Depending on how long you’ve been in marketing, you may have heard the acronyms MQL and SQL thrown around occasionally.

-An MQL is a lead who has engaged with your marketing materials or brand, thus demonstrating their interest in your service.
+An MQL is a lead who has engaged with your marketing materials or brand by taking a desired action, thus demonstrating their interest in your service.

-An SQL, on the other hand, is a customer who has moved further down the sales funnel and is ready to interact with your business.
+An SQL, on the other hand, is a customer who has moved further down the sales pipeline and is ready to interact with your business.

 Typically, your sales team will research and vet an SQL before nurturing their interest.

-SQL conversion rates are almost always higher than MQL conversion rates, as they have been identified as very interested in your goods and services.
+SQL conversion rates are almost always higher than MQL conversion rates.
+That’s because they are identified as high-quality leads who are very interested in your goods and services.

-Calculating and monitoring conversion rates allows marketers and sales teams to improve their operations in several vital ways, including:
+Calculating and monitoring conversion rates allows marketers and sales teams to improve their marketing and sales processes in several vital ways, including:

 • Allocating resources more effectively